 Studio Visit: Studio 804

 Studio 804 is a design/build program at the University of Kansas School of Architecture and Urban Planning.
 It provides hands-on designing and building opportunities for KU architecture students in their final semester of their degree.
-Focused on service leaning projects, Studio 804 has built a number of low-income housing in the blighted neighborhoods of Lawrence and Kansas City.
-Their efforts not only provide a service, but also help to elevate the awareness of architecture and urban planning in those communities.
+Focused on service leaning projects, about it Studio 804 has built a number of low-income housing in the blighted neighborhoods of Lawrence and Kansas City.
+Their efforts not only provide a service, orthopedist but also help to elevate the awareness of architecture and urban planning in those communities.

 Photo courtesy of Studio 804